hasura/graphql-engine/manual/email/index.rst

 Email
 =====

-This section covers the documentation about configuring Notify to send Emails.
-Notify currently supports sending emails via SparkPost and SMTP.
+This section covers the documentation about configuring Notify to send emails.
+Notify currently supports sending emails via `SparkPost <https://www.sparkpost.com>`_ and `SMTP <https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol>`_.

-Also, for testing out Notify, Hasura has its own test provider called `Hasura` which you can use to send 10 emails per day.
+Also, for testing out Notify, Hasura has its own test provider called ``Hasura`` which you can use to send 10 emails per day.

 .. toctree::
   :maxdepth: 1